Ruqayah22/javaScript-projects/To-Do-List/README.md

 - .toggle('completed') does two things: If the completed class is not already applied to the element, toggle adds it.
 If the completed class is already applied, toggle removes it.

+## Used in it :
+- html
+- CSS
+- JavaScript